The Review and Retrospective for Beginners

 What is the Sprint Review Meeting?

 The Sprint Review, as the name implies, reviews the progress made at the end of the current sprint.
 This typically comprises the Development Team demonstrating new features to the product owner and other stakeholders.
 These meetings are typically less formal than traditional product demos in software development.
 Instead of showcasing the entire product, a Sprint Review shows off the new features and nothing else.
-If improvements are made to a previously existing feature, the presenters assume the audience will already understand the previous behavior.
+If improvements are made to a previously existing feature, the presenters assume the audience will already understand the previous behaviour.
 All in all, the development team will spend maybe half an hour, showing off new features and answering questions that the stakeholders may have.

 What is the Sprint Retrospective Meeting?